Vizzuality/heco-invest/frontend/README.md

 3. When the code is merged to the `develop` branch, a staging deployment is triggered via a GitHub action:
 	1. The extracted strings are pushed to Transifex
 	2. The translations are pulled: the `lang/transifex/*.json` files are updated (not saved in repository)
-	3. The translations are compiled: the `lang/compiled/*.json` files are created (not saved in repository)
+	3. The translations are compiled: the `lang/compiled/*.json` files are updated (not saved in repository)
 	4. The application is built with the compiled strings and deployed
 4. When the `develop` branch is merged in `main`, the same previous step is repeated, except strings are not pushed to Transifex